 Intel Xeon Phi [3,11,20] is a coprocessor launched by Intel in 2012.
 It is called coprocessor because, although it can run a Linux operating system by itself, it should be placed aside another processor to work properly.
 Although first impressions might suggest a number of similarities, it is not an accelerator such as GPUs.
 Whereas the Intel Xeon Phi cores are more similar to classical complete CPUs, the GPUs thread scheduling hardware is different.
-Furthermore, Intel Xeon Phi coprocessors do not use the grid, and groups of threads concept in the same way, and also the memory latency hiding mechanisms are different.
+As the reader may know, GPUs have a hierarchical hardware architecture, so they should be programmed with a hierarchical thread structure in mind [7], that uses the concept of threads, blocks, and grids.
+Furthermore, Intel Xeon Phi coprocessors do not use the grid, and groups of threads in the same way, and also the memory latency hiding mechanisms are different.
 This issue hinders easy code migrations to the latter kind of accelerators, and requires and in-depth understanding of special programming models as CUDA [30], or OpenCL [23].
 On the other hand, the Xeon Phi coprocessor is able to use all standard parallel programming models such as OpenMP [12], POSIX threads, MPI [43], or even OpenCL.
 Thus, using this new coprocessor only requires a minimum learning curve, assuming that the programmer knows at least one of these common parallel programming models.